pkepley/pkepley.github.io/_posts/2020-11-29-RiddlerLazyCranberry.md

-Since the cranberry sauce passing process begins from state $$(0, (0,0), 1)$$, we need only to consider the row associated with this state from the matrix $$B$$.
+Since the cranberry sauce passing process begins from state $$(0, (0,0), 1)$$, we need only to consider the row associated with this state from the matrix $$B$$, i.e. we need only consider the first row of $$B$$.

-## Solution Method for Questions 2 & 3
+## Solving Problems 2 & 3

+### Solving Problem 3
-We will answer question 2, i.e. to compute the unconditioned mean number of passes, by first solving question 3, that is, by computing the mean number of passes conditioned on a specific guest being last.
+We will solve Problem 2, to compute the unconditioned mean number of passes, by first solving Problem 3.
+That is, we begin by computing the mean number of passes conditioned on a specific guest being last.

 To that end, let $$k \neq 0$$ be one of the guests.
 We will compute the mean number of passes made, conditioned on $$k$$ receiving the